huggingface/hub-docs/docs/hub/notifications.md

 # Notifications

-Notifications allow you to know when new activities (pull requests or discussions) happen on users or organizations you are watching.
+Notifications allow you to know when new activities (pull requests or discussions) happen on models, datasets and spaces belonging to users or organizations you are watching.

 By default, you'll receive a notification if: